 Wrapping Up Our Villains After Hours Review

 If you can’t tell by my Villains After Hours review, I had an amazing time and I would highly recommend checking it out.
 That being said, I would not recommend it for those with smaller children.
 I saw a couple of families leaving around 11 because their kids were having meltdowns… not because the villains were scary, but because you could tell they were just exhausted.
 At roughly $150 per person, that’s $450 for a family of 3….
 Which, in my opinion, is a lot for an hour.
 Otherwise, if you have older kids or if you’re single like me or you absolutely love the villains, I would highly, highly recommend considering doing the event.

 One of the negatives in my Villains After Hours Review is that the event does come with a high price tag, but being able to walk on 10 attractions with literally no lines or very short wait times in an essentially empty park with low crowds is amazing.
 Plus you get to see Magic Kingdom in a whole different light.
 Complimentary snacks such as bottled drinks (water and Coke products), popcorn, Mickey bars and fruit bars were all included and you could get as many as you cared to enjoy, which does justify the price tag some since you could essentially go to the event and not spend another dime.

 Something that could increase our Villains After Hours Review outlook would be adding character meet and greets with the villains could be another way they could justify the price tag, since it is more expensive than the After Hours events at Disney’s Hollywood Studios and Disney’s Animal Kingdom.
 But overall, I had the best night.
 It was truly a wicked night, and I had the best time!
 It was so worth it.

-If you enjoyed our Villains After Hours review, then you should head over out our Ultimate Disney Packing List for your next trip.
+If you enjoyed our Villains After Hours review, then you should head over and check out our Early Morning Magic Review for your next trip.